uzyn/solc-loader/README.md

 ### Optimization

-`solc-loader` is set to compile with optimization turned on.
+`solc-loader` is set, by default, to compile with optimization turned on.

 To turn off optimization, pass `optimize=0` via either query or loader config with the key `solcLoader`.